Sense and Sensibility (1995 film): Lee's hire

 Taiwanese director Ang Lee was hired as a result of his work in the 1993 family comedy film The Wedding Banquet, which he co-wrote, produced, and directed.
 He was not familiar with Jane Austen.
 Doran felt that Lee's films, which depicted complex family relationships amidst a social comedy context, were a good fit with Austen's storylines.
 She recalled, "The idea of a foreign director was intellectually appealing even though it was very scary to have someone who didn't have English as his first language."
 The producer sent Lee a copy of Thompson's script, to which he replied that he was "cautiously interested".
-Fifteen directors were interviewed, but according to Doran, Lee was one of the few who recognised Austen's humour; he told them he wanted the film to "break people's hearts so badly that they'll still be recovering from it two months later."
+Fifteen directors were interviewed, but according to Doran, Lee was one of the few who recognised Austen's humour.
+He also told them he wanted the film to "break people's hearts so badly that they'll still be recovering from it two months later."